Frank Patrick (ice hockey): Nelson and Renfrew

 In April 1908 Patrick graduated from McGill with a Bachelor of Arts degree and was planning to travel west immediately to join his family and work for the new company.
 However he injured his leg in a baseball game that spring, which forced him to stay in Montreal until September 1908.
 On arrival he took up a position as a "timer", overseeing the 200 labourers who fell trees.
 He also joined Lester on the local Nelson Hockey Club, which competed in a regional league.
+Patrick scored nine goals in the five games he played.

-The following year the ECHA was replaced by a new top-level league, the National Hockey Association (NHA), which was openly professional.
+The following year a new top-level league, the National Hockey Association (NHA), was established; unlike the ECHA, the NHA was openly professional.
 Several teams began to send offers to both Patrick brothers, who had decided to return east for the winter and play hockey there.
 Among the teams making offers were the Renfrew Creamery Kings, owned by J. Ambrose O'Brien, a wealthy mining magnate, and when Lester received the offer he replied saying he would join the team for $3,000, an exorbitant salary for the era.
 Surprised by the offer, Lester asked for his brother as well, and Patrick was offered $2,000 to join the team.

 Along with other high-profile players, most famously Cyclone Taylor, who signed for a reported $5,250, the team was nicknamed the "Millionaires".
 Along with several teammates, the Patricks lived in a boarding house in Renfrew during the season, and players were often seen together about town.
 While Lester was more out-spoken, Patrick was quiet and reserved, though that changed when the topic of hockey came up.
 He became quite lively and was open about his ideas on how to improve the game, and what type of tactics could be used.
 Taylor would later recall he was quite impressed by the brothers knowledge and views, stating that "Frank in particular had an amazing grasp of the science of hockey, and they were both already dreaming about changes that would improve the game".

 During the 1909–10 season, Patrick scored 8 goals in 11 games, though the team failed to win the championship.
 After the season the Creamery Kings went to New York City for an exhibition series against other NHA teams.
 Patrick was impressed by both the diversity of people living in the city and Madison Square Garden.
 While it did not have an ice-making plant at the time, Patrick was interested enough to make sketches of the arena, and studied it in detail while he was in New York.

 The outlandish salaries offered by Renfrew and other teams were unsustainable, and in response the NHA instituted a salary cap of $8,000 per team for the 1910–11 season.
-Both Patricks had already returned to Nelson, certain their hockey careers were over anyways.
+Both Patricks had already returned to Nelson, certain their hockey careers were over anyway.
 They did help build a rink in Nelson, largely financed by their father.
 Patrick played a few games for Nelson that winter, but was not seriously committed.